 \subsection{General MIR imaging and spectral features}

-In Fig.~\ref{fig1}, we present a mid-infrared three-color map of the L1527 region, taken using MIRI broadband filters in $5.6\,\mu$m, $7.7\,\mu$m and $12.8\,\mu$m (PID 1798: J. Tobin \& PID 2729: K. Pontoppidan).
-This map, covering a large field-of-view, allows us to get an improved understanding of the outflow structure in the MIR compared to previous observations.
-The outflow and the cavity walls are clearly seen as a bright bipolar structure extending to about 6000\,au in each direction.
-Several prominent nebulous filaments consisting of bow shocks, knots and reverse shocks which were unresolved in previous Spitzer MIR images \citep{tobin08}, are revealed in this new MIRI map.
-Some of the bright emission near bow shocks may be associated to UV irradiation.
-Many cavities are seen near the vicinity of bow shocks where gas and dust is swept away.
-The outflow is seen to be launched at a wide angle from within the inner 200\,au region as previously observed and modeled \citep{tobin08, tobin13}.
-Towards the central region, the outflow structure is bright, consisting of the bulk of the emission, whereas towards the wings and rear regions it is fainter.
-Overall, the outflow appears to be in the plane-of-sky with the eastern flow relatively brighter than the western flow.
+In Fig.~\ref{fig1}, we present a MIR three-color map of the L1527 region, taken using MIRI broadband filters in $5.6\,\mu$m, $7.7\,\mu$m, and $12.8\,\mu$m (PID 1798: J. Tobin and PID 2729: K. Pontoppidan).
+This map, covering a large field of view, provides improved understanding of the outflow structure in the MIR compared to previous observations.
+The outflow and cavity walls are clearly seen as a bright bipolar structure extending to about 6000\,au in each direction.
+Several prominent nebulous filaments, consisting of bow shocks, knots, and reverse shocks that were unresolved in previous Spitzer MIR images \citep{tobin08}, are revealed in this new MIRI map.
+Some of the bright emission near the bow shocks may be associated with UV irradiation.
+Many cavities appear near the vicinity of the bow shocks where gas and dust are swept away.
+The outflow is launched at a wide angle from within the inner 200\,au region as previously observed and modeled \citep{tobin08, tobin13}.
+Toward the central region, the outflow structure is bright and contains the bulk of the emission, whereas it is fainter toward the wings and rear regions.
+Overall, the outflow appears to be in the plane of sky with the eastern flow relatively brighter than the western flow.